andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 You've decided that you want to create a web component UI library.
 Great, that means you've thrown away the "which JavaScript framework do I use?" question.
 With that said, you're faced your first dilemma, how do you want your end-users to consume your library?

-## Dilemma 0: Should your users consume your library as a single package or as scoped packages?
+## Dilemma 0: Should your users consume your library as a single package or as multiple packages?

 Thinking about your end users at this point might seem pre-emptive, but the answer to this question impacts how you structure your repo.
 The good news is you can always change things down the line if you decide your choice wasn't quite right.

 What are your two options?
 You can export all of your components via a single package, installing this package will give users access to your entire suite.
-The alternative is to break your packages into smaller "scoped" packages, where smaller bundles of code are installable individually.
+The alternative is to break your packages into smaller packages, where each component is installable individually.

 ### Single package